huyiweixyy/huyiweixyy.github.io/_pages/about.md

 My name is Yi-Wei Hu, a master student from [School of Resources and Environmental Engineering](https://geoscience.hfut.edu.cn/), [Hefei University of Technology](https://www.hfut.edu.cn/).

-My research interest includes evolution of vertebrates.
+My research interest is focused on the evolution of vertebrates.

-I am very fortunate to be advised by [Prof. Jun Liu](http://faculty.hfut.edu.cn/junliu/zh_CN/index.htm) from School of Resources and Environmental Engineering, Hefei University of Technology, and [Dr. Andrzej Wolniewicz](https://www.paleo.pan.pl/pracownicy/wolniewicz/andrzej_s_wolniewicz.html) from [institute of Paleobiology](https://www.paleo.pan.pl/), [Polish Academy of Sciences](https://scholar.google.com/citations?hl=zh-CN&user=P5XokDgAAAAJ).
+I am very fortunate to be advised by [Prof. Jun Liu](http://faculty.hfut.edu.cn/junliu/zh_CN/index.htm) from the School of Resources and Environmental Engineering, Hefei University of Technology, and [Dr. Andrzej Wolniewicz](https://www.paleo.pan.pl/pracownicy/wolniewicz/andrzej_s_wolniewicz.html) from [institute of Paleobiology](https://www.paleo.pan.pl/), [Polish Academy of Sciences](https://scholar.google.com/citations?hl=zh-CN&user=P5XokDgAAAAJ).

-On this website you can find my publications, presentation, fieldwork, CV and other information.
+On this website, you can find my publications, presentations, fieldwork, CV, and other information.

 Contact me: huyiweixyy@gmail.com